LiamJCates/Programming-Notes/C++/Syntax/Functions.md

 A function must be declared before it can be used.

 A function declaration or function prototype gives the type of the value returned (if any), the name of the function, and the number and types of the arguments that must be supplied in a call.
+These elements are also referred to as the function header.

 return_type function_name( parameter list );